nodeontrain/nodeontrain.xyz/tuts/user_validations.md

 ### Validating presence

-We’ll start with a test for the presence of a name attribute `test/models/user_test.js`
+We'll start with a test for the presence of a name attribute `test/models/user_test.js`
 {% highlight javascript %}
 require('trainjs').initServer();